serverless/blog/posts/2018-01-18-framework-example-golang-lambda-support.md

 I just deployed a simple service with Go, and it is lightning fast: 0.76ms runtime.

-This is really exciting, and can't wait to see what the serverless community builds!
+This is really exciting; can't wait to see what the serverless community builds!